okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 }
 ```

 This expects you to understand TypeScript.
-In general, I basically create the **FieldType** to match my "type" decisions explained early
+In general, I create the **FieldType** to match my "type" decisions explained early

 I decided on an initial **Config** option that would house my different arrays of strings required for string interpolation.